 Electric vehicles are becoming mainstream, and the crowd of EV enthusiasts is getting larger as well.
 They praise the virtues of having an EV, its cheaper fuel, and maintenance as EVs do not need any oil change.
 It is cheaper to charge, run and maintain, which means it is economical to own as well.

-The price one pays consists of hard-earned money and savings, the choice of vehicle to spend the saving on must be well researched and calculated.
+The price one pays consists of hard-earned money and savings, the choice of vehicle to spend the saving on must be well-researched and calculated.
 The cost of buying and driving an EV depends on the choice and model of vehicle, the electricity cost in the local area, and a number of other factors.

-The regional price of electricity varies from state to state; in Louisiana 9.5 cents, in Washington, 9.92 cents, and Alaska costs 23.85 cents per kilowatt-hour.
-The decision of buying and driving an electric car heavily depends on where you live and on the price of electricity in the local area.
+The regional price of electricity varies from state to state; in Louisiana 9.5 cents, in Washington, 9.92 cents, and in Alaska costs 23.85 cents per kilowatt-hour.
+The decision of buying and drive an electric car heavily depends on where you live and on the price of electricity in the local area.

-Calculation of the cost of charging an EV is not quite simple.
+Calculating the cost of charging an EV is not quite simple.
 Some regions offer time-of-use pricing, which means low pricing for charging during off-peak times.
-The EV users who live in these areas get more decrease in their driving cost.
+The EV users who live in these areas get more decrease in their driving costs.
 These were some important factors to consider calculating the cost for those who charge their EV at home.